CGLIFE7/KronosDocs/docs/docs/menus.md

 2. Move your mouse (keep menu key held) for pie menu &NewLine;
 &NewLine;
-   > - With practice you can press W, fling your mouse in a tools direction and release W quickly &NewLine;
+   > - With practice you can press W, fling your mouse in a tools direction and release W quickly.
+Make sure W is fully held down before beginning to move the mouse.
+&NewLine;
 &NewLine;
 3. Press a hotkey from the text menu to trigger the corrosponding tool